whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-28-can-rabbits-eat-cabbage.md

 ---
 title: "Can Rabbits Eat Cabbage?"
 permalink: /:categories/can-rabbits-eat-cabbage.html
 excerpt: "Wondering whether your pet rabbit can eat cabbage?
-What about the peel?
-Read this post to find out if they are healthy and learn some great tips on how to feed them."
+What about the leaves?
+Find out if cabbage is healthy for your bunny and learn some tips on how to feed it."
 date: 2018-03-28
 last_modified_at: 2018-03-28
 header: